 The Cronkhites Today

-Pat Cronkhite now is now a successful realtor in Enid, Oklahoma.
+Pat Cronkhite is now a successful Realtor in Enid, Oklahoma.

 Pat's oldest son Kelly is a pastor and head of High Call Ministries, based in Enid, Oklahoma.